Siddharthsuresh92/Siddharthsuresh92.github.io/_projects/2020-04-30-topic-modeling.md

 ## Introduction
 Natural language processing is something I find fascinating and a technique that exists in that realm is called Topic Modeling.
 Topic modeling is an unsupervised learning approach that essentially tries to assign topics to documents.

 Before jumping in, let me provide a background on the terms that will be used in this post.
 Say we have a collection of texts in the form of movie reviews, the entire collection is called a 'corpus'.
-This corpus is futher made up of individual reviews or 'documents'.
+This corpus is further made up of individual reviews or 'documents'.
 Each such document has one or more sentences which is a collection of words.
 Now that you know what 'corpus' and 'document' stand for, let's move on to Topic Modeling itself.

 ## Topic Modelling
 Topic modeling using Latent Dirichlet Allocation (LDA) works by assigning topics to each document.
 LDA uses the premise that each topic is a just a distribution of words and each document is a distribution of topics.
 For example, a corpus of news articles could have topics such as 'sports', 'politics', 'business' etc. and each of those topics could have a distribution of words.
 The topic 'sports' could have words like football, athlete, basketball in its distribution while the topic 'politics' could have words like prime minister, president, policy.